 - Autoimmune neuropathies tend to fall on the other end of the spectrum and are typically responsive to treatment and management.

-- Diabetic neuropathies, medication-induced neuropathies, and a variety of others make up the middle portion of the spectrum.
+- Neuropathies of diabetes (previously referred to as diabetic neuropathies), medication-induced neuropathies, and a variety of others make up the middle portion of the spectrum.
 Treatment and pain control often varies depending on the cause and other personal factors.

 For many people, lifestyle changes and management are usually successful in slowing the progression of neuropathy.